Netanyahu fights for his political life as Israel heads to the polls

 “This election is about the same thing that every election in Israel has been about for the last 25 years.
 Two words: Benjamin Netanyahu,” said Michael Oren, a former Israeli ambassador to the United States.

-Tuesday’s re-run election follows an indecisive vote in April in which the Likud and Blue and White party, led by former army chief of staff Benny Gantz, captured 35 seats each.
+Tuesday’s re-run election follows an indecisive vote in April in which the Likud and Blue and White party captured 35 seats each.
 President Reuven Rivlin then asked Netanyahu to try to form a government after consulting with party leaders to see which candidate would have the best chance to cobble together a coalition.
 But the prime minister fell short of the 61 seats needed to govern by one, after his former ally Avigdor Lieberman refused to join his coalition because he was opposed to the influence of ultra-Orthodox religious parties.

 Instead of risking another leader being able to negotiate a coalition government Netanyahu dissolved parliament, triggering a snap election.
 No party has ever won a majority in Israeli politics.